kubernetes-sigs/gateway-api/site-src/v1alpha2/guides/tls.md

 #### Cross namespace certificate references

 In this example, the Gateway is configured to reference a certificate in a different namespace.
-This is allowed by the ReferencePolicy created in the target namespace.
-Without that ReferencePolicy, the cross-namespace reference would be invalid.
+This is allowed by the ReferenceGrant created in the target namespace.
+Without that ReferenceGrant, the cross-namespace reference would be invalid.

 ```yaml